Military funeral: Russia

 In Russia, those eligible for military funerals are the distinguished veterans honorably discharged from service, servicemen killed in action or who otherwise perished during their active service, state dignitaries and some other categories of people who distinguished themselves in state service.
 The ritual includes the honor guard, the size of which depends on the deceased's rank and status and may vary from merely a squad to a full company, which escorts the departed to the hearse and from the hearse to the grave, with a special detachment to carry the deceased's awards.
 A military marching band accompanies the funeral procession as well, traditionally playing the "How glorious is our Lord" (an old Royal anthem from XVIII century) as the body is put on the hearse and the National Anthem of Russia during the salute after the actual burial.
 On special occasions the garrison commander may authorise the use of a gun carriage (horse or motor drawn at his discretion) instead of a traditional motor hearse (a gun carriage in a Continental style is traditionally used in Russia instead of a caisson preferred in the Anglosphere).
 A deceased's portrait is carried before the procession, followed by the funerary wreaths and the awards, with the pallbearers following them.
 All military personnel presented are required to stand at attention as a flag-wrapped casket passes them.
-Aside from a flag, a land or air forces veteran is buried with his or her regulation cap on the casket, while naval officers are also entitled to their ceremonial dirk and its sheath to be crossed on a casket cover.
+Aside from a flag, a land or air forces veteran is buried with their regulation cap on the casket, while naval officers are also entitled to their ceremonial dirk and its sheath to be crossed on a casket cover.
 Russian Orthodox clergy say a memorial player for the deceased serviceman or woman.
 At the burial ground, the eulogy is first read, the flag is lowered and the band plays the funerary march as the casket is lowered into the grave, after which a three-volley salute is fired with blank rounds, followed by the performance of the national anthem by the band.
 An artillery gun salute may be authorised for a particularly important funeral for a general or flag officer.